AudreyGermain/Game-Recommendation-System/README.md

 ```
 ![image alt ><](plots/EM_SingleAnalysis.png?raw=true)

-As we can see in the plot above for 'The Faalout 4', the EM algorithm does a great job finding groups (5) of people with similar gaming habits and that would potentially rate a game in a similar way.
-We can see several users played 'The Faalout 4' game for very few hours.
+As we can see in the plot above for 'The Fallout 4', the EM algorithm does a great job finding groups (5) of people with similar gaming habits and that would potentially rate a game in a similar way.
+We can see several users played 'The Fallout 4' game for very few hours.
 It's possible these users lost their interest into the game after playing some hours, possibly requesting a refund for it.
 At the same time, it more distributs between 3-4 groups.
 So that it shows the majority users are interested in this game.

 ##### Create User-Game Matrix <a name="c_2"></a>